MattNolanLab/Ramp_analysis/documentation/Rerun_Manuscript_Dataset_inR.md

 # How to rerun data for the Tennant et al., 2022 Ramp cell manuscript (R pipeline)

-## Overview
-This repository was designed to carry out analysis of in vivo electrophysiology recordings from the virtual reality for the Ramp manuscript (Tennant et al., 2022).
-The aim is to classify neurons based on their firing activity along the linear track of the virtual reality task.

-Specifically, this analyses determines whether firing rates of individual neurons show 'ramping' activity (linear increases or decreases in activity) within specific regions of the track (0-60 cm and 80 - 140 cm), whether firing rate can be explained best by position, speed or acceleration (or a combination), if ramping activity is stable across trial types (beaconed, non-beaconed, probe) and outcomes (hit, run through, try).
-Subsequent analyses in generates the plots used in figures and performs statistical analysis on processed datasets.

 ## What this analysis pipeline does:
 1. Runs a linear model on average firing rates binned in space for each neuron to determine if there are linear increases or decreases in activity with position.